markarasev/markarasev.github.io/index.md

 - **Understand** and analyze your business problem (sometimes the best thing to do may be nothing)
 - **Design** solutions
 - **Build** them
-- **Mentor** and help other people with software development and programming
+- **Mentor** and assist others with software development and programming
 - **Help** your company design its global software system

 ## What I'm looking for 👥